 As you head closer to the placement week and more so during the placement process, you will see some of your peers coming out with flying colors.
 It is bound to mount pressure on you.
 If you succumb to the pressure, it will adversely affect your performance and may force you make wrong decisions of accepting offers that you never wanted to.
 Tell yourself “my turn will come“!

-Finally, there is no better way than having a plan-B for your career. placement week should not be the end; there are opportunities beyond the week!
+Finally, there is no better way than having a plan-B for your career. placement season should not be the end; there are opportunities beyond the week!

 This article was published in: